Bosen-Lian/bosen-lian.github.io/_people/1_bosen.md

 ## Research Interests

-My research interests lie in the intersection of control theory and machine learning and their applications in robotics such as robot arms, UAVs, and sensor networks.
+My research lies at the intersection of control theory, machine learning, and game theory, drawing on insights from cognitive science to develop the mathematical and algorithmic foundations of data-driven, optimal, and scalable control of multi-agent systems, with applications to robotic systems such as robotic arms, UAVs, and sensor networks.

 <!-- <img src="/assets/img/research_triangle2.svg" width="400"> -->